Baby safety equipment Essential baby safety equipment

 Not all child car seats offer adequate baby safety protection - choose a Which?
-Best Buy child car seat to make sure your baby has the safest car seat possible, and avoid our Don't Buy child car seats, as their performances weren't up to scratch during our lab testing.
+Best Buy child car seat to make sure your baby has the safest car seat possible, and avoid our Don't Buy child car seats as they weren't up to scratch in our lab testing.

-To be labelled a Best Buy child car seat, it must protect a child during severe front and side crashes when installed correctly.
+To become a Best Buy, a child car seat must protect a child during severe front and side crashes when installed correctly.
 It must have no major weaknesses – such as being difficult to install correctly – that might lead to it not protecting your child properly in a crash.

 Another essential piece of baby safety kit once your baby starts moving around independently is locks for your windows.

 According to the Child Accident Prevention Trust, windows should be fitted with safety locks to restrict it opening less than 6.5cm, as babies and young children could be seriously injured or killed in a fall from a high window.